veranemoloko/mini-string/README.md

 # mini-string
-Lightweight implementation of core string functions with basic error handling and test coverage.
+My implementation of core string functions with basic error handling and test coverage.
 Recreates essential string operations from the C standard library.